2023 WQMA Event Format

 • Car signed in and event was called on account of rain or other cause.
 See Rain Out of Event.

-Eligibility for year-end participation awards will be defined as signing in for 50% of club events available to you as a WQMA member.
+Eligibility for year-end participation awards, year-end trophies and jackets, will be defined as signing in as a WQMA member for 50% of club events available.

-Year-end trophies and jackets will be awarded to the top four competitors in each division.
+Year-end trophies and jackets will be awarded to the top four competitors in each division pursuant to the eligibility criteria stated above.

 Sealing will be done per QMA procedures/rules on qualifying days immediately after each car qualifies that breaks that division's track record.
 Those cars required to be sealed that leave the sealing area prior to getting their car sealed will receive a “no time”.
 In Addition, all of these seals must still be in place when engine is teched.